Iogo yogurt products recalled due to risk of containing plastic pieces

 OTTAWA - Ultima Foods is recalling seven Iogo yogurt products because they may contain pieces of plastic.

-The company says the affected items have been sold in B.C., Alberta, Saskatchewan, Manitoba, Ontario and Quebec.
+The company says the affected items have been sold across all of Canada.

 The recalled products include six 93-millilitre Iogo Nano packs of strawberry, raspberry, vanilla and banana drinkable yogurt.